17122016/Weather_forecast_app/README.md

 The app includes features such as current weather conditions, 7-day forecasts, severe weather alerts, and a user-friendly interface.
 It also allows users to save favorite locations for quick access.

 Technology Stack
 The app is built using React Native for cross-platform compatibility on both iOS and Android.
 I used the OpenWeatherMap API for fetching weather data.
-The backend is powered by Node.js and Express, with MongoDB for storing user data and preferences.